DhyanMPatel/Js-Vnnovate/React/Learning React/Learning-React.md

 - `React DOM` compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.

+- Render Element is a process where React uses `rendering` to display elements inside the Browser's DOM.

 ## Components

 - Conceptually, components are `Javascript function`.
 They accept arbitrary inputs (`Props`) and return `React elements` describing what should appear on the screen.